Parallel programming in .NET

 1.3.2.
 Stop a thread

-method.
-That method raises a ThreadAbortException
+method that raises a ThreadAbortException

 on the thread on which it’s invoked.